msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 grep -n "SELECT.*+" python-api/app.py
 ```

 Look at the results.
 You'll see code like `"SELECT * FROM users WHERE id = " + user_id`.
-This is vulnerable because user input is directly concatenated into the SQL query—an attacker could input `1 OR 1=1` to dump the entire database.
+This is vulnerable because user input is directly concatenated into the SQL query-an attacker could input `1 OR 1=1` to dump the entire database.

 **Cross-Site Scripting (XSS) in JavaScript:**
 ```bash